pylint-dev/pylint/doc/development_guide/api/pylint.rst

     Run(argv=["--disable=line-too-long", "myfile.py"])

-With ``Run`` it is possible to invoke pylint programmatically with a reporter initialized with a custom stream:
+With ``Run`` it is possible to invoke Pylint programmatically with a reporter initialized with a custom stream:

 .. sourcecode:: python